walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/README.md

 Multiplatform demo remains the KMP/Compose consumer proof and uses its generated Kotlin `sharedUI` framework instead of routing through this Swift facade.

+## Interop Boundary

+`WalletSDK` is the intended public iOS API.
+It exposes Swift-owned models, errors, and the `Wallet` actor so app code does not need to import or handle generated Kotlin, Objective-C, or SKIE symbols directly.

+`WalletCore` is the local binary implementation dependency behind that facade.
+It is assembled from `waltid-openid4vc-wallet-mobile` with SKIE enabled for the KMP features the facade consumes: cancellable Swift `async` calls for Kotlin `suspend` functions, Flow-to-`AsyncSequence` support for wallet events, and Swift-friendly enum/sealed wrappers at the bridge boundary.

+The Compose Multiplatform demo intentionally does not apply this Swift facade.
+Its iOS app hosts Kotlin Compose UI through the generated `sharedUI` framework, which is the right proof path for KMP/Compose integrators.
+SKIE would become useful there only if the demo adds a native SwiftUI path that directly consumes shared Kotlin state, flows, sealed UI state, or suspend APIs.

 ## Publishing Follow-up

 This package currently uses a local binary target path for the spike.
 A customer